 5-4.
 Typical Timeline and Deadlines for M.S.
-Students in the Dietetics Research and Nutrition Options
+Students in the Dietetics Researc ch and Nutrition Options

-Degree Requirements Recommended timeline 1 Final deadline Complete core courses (except seminar) First two semesters Fourth semester Select advisor First semester Second semester (before enrollment for third semester) Decide on thesis or non-thesis option 2 First semester Second semester (before enrollment for third semester) Select advisory committee Second semester Second semester (before enrollment for third semester) Submit Plan of Study Second semester Second semester (before enrollment for third semester) Submit proposal to committee for thesis option Second semester Twelve months from matriculation date Defend thesis or pass non-thesis Third or fourth Seven years from matriculation date graduate capstone class semester into the program Dietetics Research ONLY: Move on to DI rotations Fourth semester or summer after fourth s semester 1 F -II and an interpreter state and the sheat of the theory of the state of the sta and an an an an an and a second and a set and and a second and
+Degree Requirements Recommended timeline 1 Final deadline Complete core courses (except seminar) First two semesters Fourth semester Select advisor First semester Second semester (before enrollment for third semester) Decide on thesis or non-thesis option 2 First semester Second semester (before enrollment for third semester) Select advisory committee Second semester Second semester (before enrollment for third semester) Submit Plan of Study Second semester Second semester (before enrollment for third semester) Submit proposal to committee for thesis option Second semester Twelve months from matriculation date Defend thesis or pass non-thesis graduate capstone class Third or fourth semester Seven years from matriculation date into the program Dietetics Research ONLY: Move on to DI rotations Fourth semester or summer after fourth semester

 1 Fall and spring semesters only included in the numbering of semesters; summer semesters are not counted.
-1 Unless specified otherwise, the deadlines are prior to the end of finals week for the specified semester.
+Unless specified otherwise, the deadlines are prior to the end of finals week for the specified semester.
 2 An accelerated degree completion timeline and plan of study for students completing the Dietetics Research or Nutrition option, non-thesis plan is available in Appendix C.

-Degree Requirements Recommended timeline 1 Final deadline Select advisor First semester End of first semester (before enrollment for second semester) Select advisory committee First semester End of first semester (before enrollment for second semester) Submit Plan of Study First semester End of first semester (before enrollment for second semester) Complete core courses on campus Second semester/ Spring Move on to DI rotations and finish Third semester/ online core courses Summer
+Degree Requirements Recommended timeline 1 Final deadline Select advisor First semester End of first semester (before enrollment for second semester) Select advisory committee First semester End of first semester (before enrollment for second semester) Submit Plan of Study First semester End of first semester (before enrollment for second semester) Complete core courses on campus Second semester/ Spring Move on to DI rotations and finish online core courses Third semester/ Summer